ucdavisdatalab/workshop_introduction_to_version_control/03_installing-git.Rmd

 ## Ready, Set, Go...

-If you've read and understood the information in this online turorial and successfully installed Git on your local machine, you're ready for the Interactive Session!
+If you've read and understood the information in this online tutorial and successfully installed Git on your local machine, you're ready for the interactive session!
 The sections that follow present exhibits to which we will refer during the live session.